 - Homeowners must pay a small fee for the FORTIFIED™ Evaluation

 Shop Your Insurance!
 Whether you apply for a grant or not, we encourage you to shop for homeowner’s insurance to ensure you have the coverage that is best for you and your family.
-Use the Alabama Coastal Insurance Shopper’s Guide to help you ask the right questions and get the protection you and value you need.

-Learn More Please contact us if you have questions concerning wind mitigation opportunities in Alabama.
+Learn More: Please contact us if you have questions concerning wind mitigation opportunities in Alabama.

-Apply Click on the Begin your Application button below to start the application process.
+Apply: Click on the Begin your Application button below to start the application process.
 You will then be prompted to begin your grant application.